Edward-Zhou/easy-analysis/doc/easy-analysis-extension.md

 - Open IE.
 - Click on Tools > Internet Options > Privacy tab
 - In the "InPrivate" section, clear the " Disable toolbars and extensions when InPrivate Browsing starts" checkbox.
-[inprivate-bho-setting]: ./img/inprivate-bho-setting.jpg "InPrivate BHO Setting"
+![alt text][inprivate-bho-setting]
 - Validate with the OK button.
 - Close all IE windows and start IE in InPrivate mode

+[inprivate-bho-setting]: ./img/inprivate-bho-setting.jpg "InPrivate BHO Setting"